tencentyun/intlcloud-documents/product_new/安全产品中心/主机安全/购买指引_intl_en.md

 ## Prerequisites
 Before activating Cloud Workload Protection (CWP), you need to [sign up for a Tencent Cloud account](https://intl.cloud.tencent.com/document/product/378/17985) and [verify your identity](https://intl.cloud.tencent.com/document/product/378/3629).
+If you have not completed identification, you cannot purchase a CWP instance for the Chinese mainland.

 ## Purchase Method
 CWP is available in Basic and Pro editions.
 For more information on the overview of features in different editions and comparison between them, please see [Feature Description and Edition Comparison](https://intl.cloud.tencent.com/document/product/296/2222).